DMDTools/DOF2DMD/README.md

 > [!NOTE]
 > I provide a basic set of artwork, so that you can test and start editing DOFLINX's `.MAME` files.
 You probably need more artwork.
+I created a tool which may help - see [artwork4DMD](https://github.com/DMDTools/artwork4DMD).
-Do not ask me where to find artwork for the DMD.
-I cannot help with that.
-There is however a pack you can download, and more you can buy from [Neo-Arcadia](https://www.neo-arcadia.com/forum/viewtopic.php?t=67065).
+In addition, there is a pack you can download, and more you can buy from [Neo-Arcadia](https://www.neo-arcadia.com/forum/viewtopic.php?t=67065).
 If you own a [PixelCade](https://pixelcade.org/), then you are entitled to a massive pixel perfect DMD artwork library.
 To create your own artwork, you can use a